alist-org/docs/docs/guide/advanced/ipa.md

 title: Is there any benefit to this installation?
 ---
 flowchart TB
+     original process-->troll process
      subgraph original process
-     First download the application from AList --> find the downloaded software Find the downloaded software --> click on the software and select share in the upper right corner Click on the software and select share in the upper right corner --> find the troll icon Find the troll icon --> jump into the troll software to install Jump into the troll software to install --> install and delete the software end
+     First download the application from AList-->find the downloaded software Find the downloaded software-->click on the software and select share in the upper right corner Click on the software and select share in the upper right corner-->find the troll icon Find the troll icon-->jump into the troll software to install Jump into the troll software to install-->install and delete the software end
      subgraph troll process
-     Click the AList troll install button and click the pop-up window prompt --> enter the troll app and wait for download enter the troll app and wait for download --> after downloading, click the install button end
+     Click the AList troll install button and click the pop-up window prompt-->enter the troll app and wait for download enter the troll app and wait for download-->after downloading, click the install button end
 ```